bcgsc/goldrush/README.md

         Commands:

         run                             run default GoldRush pipeline: GoldRush-Path + Polisher (GoldPolish by default) + Tigmint-long + ntLink (default 5 rounds) + GoldPolish-Target goldrush-path                   run GoldRush-Path
         path-polish                     run GoldRush-Path, then GoldPolish
-        path-tigmint            run GoldRush-Path, then GoldPolish, then Tigmint-long path-tigmint-ntLink     run GoldRush-Path, then GoldPolish, then Tigmint-long, then ntLink (default 5 rounds) path-tigmint-ntLink-goldpolish_target   run GoldRush-Path, then GoldPolish, then Tigmint-long, then ntLink (default 5 rounds), then GoldPolish-Target
+        path-tigmint                    run GoldRush-Path, then GoldPolish, then Tigmint-long path-tigmint-ntLink             run GoldRush-Path, then GoldPolish, then Tigmint-long, then ntLink (default 5 rounds) path-tigmint-ntLink-target      run GoldRush-Path, then GoldPolish, then Tigmint-long, then ntLink (default 5 rounds), then GoldPolish-Target

         General options (required):
         reads                           read name [reads].
 File must have .fq or .fastq extension, but do not include the suffix in the supplied read name
         G                               haploid genome size (bp) (e.g. '3e9' for human genome)

         General options (optional):
         t                               number of threads [48]
         z                               minimum size of contig (bp) to scaffold [1000] track_time                      If 1 then track the run time and memory usage, if 0 then don't [0]

         GoldRush-Path options:
         k                               base k value to generate hash [22] w                               weight of spaced seed (number of 1's) [16] tile                            tile size [1000]
         b                               during insertion, number of consecutive tiles to be inserted with the same ID [10] u                               minimum number of unassigned tiles for the read to be considered unassigned [5] a                               maximum number of tiles that can be assigned, minimum number of overlapping tiles kept after trimming [1] o                               occupancy of the miBF [0.1]
         x                               threshold for number of hits in miBF for a given frame to be considered assigned [10] h                               number of seed patterns to use [3] m                               minimum read length [20000]
         M                               maximum number of silver paths to generate [5] r                               ratio of full genome in golden path [0.9] P                               minimum average phred score for each read [15] d                               remove reads with greater or equal than d difference between average phred quality of first half and second half of the read [5] p                               prefix to use for the output paths [goldrush_asm]

         Tigmint-long options:
         span                            min number of spanning molecules [2] dist                            maximum distance between alignments to be considered the same molecule [500]

         ntLink options:
         k_ntLink                        k-mer size for minimizers [40]
         w_ntLink                        window size for minimizers [250]
         rounds                          number of rounds of ntLink [5]

         GoldPolish options:
         shared_mem		        Shared memory path where polishing occurs [/dev/shm]

 Notes:
         - GoldRush-Path generates silver paths before generating the golden path